 A detail that makes the difference

-Other cities like Paris have driverless metros, but they require special tracks.
-Hamburg's self-driving railway system will share the same tracks as the other trains: a passage that is by no means negligible, quite the opposite.
+Other cities like Paris have driverless subways, but they require special tracks.
+Hamburg's self-driving train system will share the same tracks as other trains: a step that is by no means negligible, indeed.
 It is no coincidence that Siemens and Deutsche Bahn have called the project a "world first".
-The launch of the new self-driving trains is part of a € 70 million modernization of Hamburg's urban rapid rail system.
+The launch of the new self-driving trains is part of a €70 million modernization of Hamburg's urban rapid rail system.

 Autonomous driving, benefits for all

 He echoes it Roland Busch, executive chairman of the German giant Siemens.
-"Our goal is to make train travel safer, faster and more efficient.
-Self-driving trains can carry up to 30% more passengers, significantly improve punctuality and save money more than 30% of energy".
+“Our goal is to make train travel safer, faster and more efficient.
+Self-driving trains can transport up to 30% more passengers, significantly improve punctuality and save money more than 30% of energy".